TDToolbox/BTD-Docs/NK-Unity Engine/Btd6/README.md

 • A built-in event system for hooking the game's code easier and quicker with less work.
 Similar to Bukkit's event system with Minecraft

-### Currently there are 4 main ways to mod BTD6
-From easiest to hardest, they are:

-1. MelonLoader/NKHook6
-2. BTD6api
-3. GameAssembly.dll modding
-4. Assembly modding

 ## MelonLoader/NKHook6